 Step By Step Guide on How to Practice Using the Article

-5. Grade the essay, using the essay rubric to give yourself a score out of 8 in the reading, analysis, and writing sections (article coming soon!).
+#5: Grade the essay, using the official essay rubric to give yourself a score out of 8 in the reading, analysis, and writing sections.

-7. If you run out of official prompts to practice with, use the official prompts as models to find examples of other articles you could write about.
-How?
+#7: If you run out of official prompts to practice with, use the official prompts as models to find examples of other articles you could write about.
 Start by looking for op-ed articles in online news publications like The New York Times, The Atlantic, LA Times, and so on.
-For instance, the passage about the plastic bag ban in California (sample essay prompt 2, above) has a counterpoint here - you could try analyzing and writing about that article as well.
+For instance, the passage about the plastic bag ban in California (Official SAT Study Guide sample essay prompt 2, above) has a counterpoint here—you could try analyzing and writing about that article as well.

 Any additional articles you use for practice on the SAT essay must match the following criteria:

 - ideally 650-750 words, although it’ll be difficult to find an op-ed piece that’s naturally that short.
-Try to aim for nothing longer than 2000 words, though, or the scope of the article is likely to be too wide for what you’ll encounter on the SAT.
+Try to aim for nothing longer than 2000 words, though, or the scope of the article is likely to be wider than anything you’ll encounter on the SAT.

 - always argumentative/persuasive.
 The author (or authors) is trying to get readers to agree with a claim or idea being put forward.